 The name of the author to whom inquiries about the paper should be addressed may be indicated with an asterisk.
 (Use Times New Roman Font, Size 10, the address must be Italic).

 The abstract should be a clear, concise summary (100 to 300 words with no abbreviations)-informative rather than descriptive-giving the scope and purpose, methods or procedures, significant new results, and conclusions.

 (Use Time New Roman Font, Size 10 Italic).

 3 to 6 keywords should be provided on the title page.
 These words must be used in the abstract.

 (Use Times New Roman Font, Size 10, Italic).

-The manuscript should have a short introduction including a brief literature survey report with enough references to previous works on the subject.
-In the last paragraph of Introduction, the author should state the reasons for the work.
+The manuscript should of a short introduction including a brief literature survey report with enough references to previous works on the subject.
+In the last paragraph of the Introduction, the author should state the reasons for the work.

-This should be presented as a clear and detailed description of experiments procedure and analytical conditions to enable readers to carry out similar work.
+This should be presented as a clear and detailed description of the experiment's procedure and analytical conditions to enable readers to carry out similar work.
 Sample preparation procedures must be clear and repeatable.

-Specify name, detail specifications and sources of used agents and chemicals.
+Specify names, detailed specifications, and sources of the agents and chemicals.

 Results and Discussion